notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 [`Context::add`]: http://clux.github.io/blog/tera/struct.Context.html#method.add

-We already a few serde libs in our `Cargo.toml`, so we just need to import one for now and bring the important parts into scope.
+We already have a few serde libs in our `Cargo.toml`, so we just need to import one for now and bring the important parts into scope.
 Please open up your lib.rs file.